Nordic citizens who stay in Denmark for more than six months need to register with the Danish National Register.

 We strongly recommend you to either participate in the "Getting Started in Denmark"-event if you are residing in the greater Aarhus-area or to get your registrations done at the International Citizen Service (ICS).
 This will provide you with easy access to the public authorities and makes getting registered considerably easier compared to visiting the different authorities needed.

-Accompanying partners and children must register in person in order to get their EU residence certificate (EU/EEA citizens only) and CPR number.
+Accompanying partners and children must register in person in order to get their EU residence certificate and CPR number.
+Accompanying spouse/partners must register ALONG WITH the main applicant (guest/employee of Aarhus University).

 Each accompanying family member must fill in form OD1 – incl. accompanying children.
 Please remember to fill in Appendix B.1 and B.2.
 The form must be signed by the main applicant (guest/employee of Aarhus University).